mischegoss/covid-visualizer/README.md

 When the Fetch API attempts to retrieve data, a [response object](https://developer.mozilla.org/en-US/docs/Web/API/Response) is returned, even if the data fetch was unsuccessful.

-We can use the `response.status` property of this returned object to only execute our code if we have a successful response.
+We can use the `response.status` property of this returned object in an if statement to only execute our code if we have a successful response.

   ```js
   if (response.status === 200) {/*Code to store and manipulate retrieved data*/}